gashawgedef/Steghub_Devops_Engineering_Projects/project-03-MERN_STACK/self_study_and_challenge_solutions.md

 **Cause:**  The reason why creating a React app takes too long on an AWS t2.micro instance is likely due to the limited computing resources available on that instance type.
 The t2.micro instance has lower CPU power and less memory (1 vCPU and 1 GB of RAM), which can cause processes like installing dependencies and building the app to take significantly longer.

+**Understanding AWS services:**

+ Initially, it was challenging to navigate through the wide range of services AWS offers, but hands-on practice helped in understanding their roles.
+Securing the MongoDB database: Managing access control and securing database credentials was critical and required a deeper understanding of networking.

 **Solutions Implemented**